Sugarcane: Conditions for sugarcane workers

+In India, especially in Maharashtra, sugarcane production is linked to forced labour, as a result of an exploitative advance payment system for workers that puts them deeply in debt and requires them to return year after year, earning less than $5 a day.
+Working conditions are generally very poor, with workers migrating during the harvest season and living in makeshift tents in the fields they harvest, with no toilets, electricity, or running water.
+Child labour is common, and child marriage between sugar harvesters is frequent, despite both being illegal.
+Indian sugarcane production is also linked to an unusually high rate of hysterectomies (some 1 in 5 sugarcane harvesting women), which women are pressured to receive by sugarcane producers and the lack of sanitary facilities, family planning options, or medical leave.
+India is the world's second largest sugar producer, and Maharashtra produces one-third of the country's sugar, which then enters the global supply chain—making its provenance hard to track.
+The Coca-Cola Company and PepsiCo have bought significant amounts of sugar from Maharashtra since at least the 2010s, mostly for use in Indian soft drinks, but deny that they are complicit in labor abuses.

 Processing

 Traditionally, sugarcane processing requires two stages.
 Mills extract raw sugar from freshly harvested cane and "mill-white" sugar is sometimes produced immediately after the first stage at sugar-extraction mills, intended for local consumption.
 Sugar crystals appear naturally white in color during the crystallization process.
 Sulfur dioxide is added to inhibit the formation of color-inducing molecules and to stabilize the sugar juices during evaporation.
 Refineries, often located nearer to consumers in North America, Europe, and Japan, then produce refined white sugar, which is 99% sucrose.
 These two stages are slowly merging.
 Increasing affluence in the sugarcane-producing tropics increases demand for refined sugar products, driving a trend toward combined milling and refining.

 Milling

 Sugarcane processing produces cane sugar (sucrose) from sugarcane.
-Other products of the processing include bagasse, molasses, and filtercake.
+Other products of the processing include bagasse, molasses, and filter cake.

 Bagasse, the residual dry fiber of the cane after cane juice has been extracted, is used for several purposes: